Market outlook

 Overview

-• QQQ’s outperformance vs. the S&P 500 was driven by its overweight exposure in the Technology sector.
-The ETF’s underweight exposure and differentiated holdings in the Health Care sector also contributed to relative performance.
+• QQQ’s outperformance vs. the S&P 500 was driven by its differentiated holdings in the Consumer Discretionary sector.
+The Health Care sector was the second largest contributor to outperformance driven by its underweight allocation and differentiated holdings.

 Market Recap